SunHHB/DellBIOSTools/DellBIOSTools/README.txt

 - Patched BIOS files will be saved in path displayed in window
 - Use the tabs at the top to switch between tools

 For instructions on how to use the ch341a Bios programmer, you can go here..https://winraid.level1techs.com/t/guide-flash-bios-with-ch341a-programmer/32948

+YOU SHOULD ALWAYS SAVE A BACKUP OF YOUR ORIGINAL BIOS BIN FILE BEFORE PATCHING !

 For BIOS Unlocker:
 1. Click "Browse" to select your BIOS file